Canadian nationality law

-Canadian nationality law details the conditions by which a person is a national of Canada.
-The primary law governing these regulations is the Citizenship Act, which came into force on 15 February 1977 and is applicable to all provinces and territories of Canada.
+Canada's primary law governing nationality is the Citizenship Act, 1976, which commenced in 1977.

-With few exceptions, almost all individuals born in the country are automatically citizens at birth.
-Foreign nationals may naturalize after living in Canada for at least three years while holding permanent residence and showing proficiency in the English or French language.
+Individuals born anywhere within the provinces and territories of Canada are default citizens at birth, with few exceptions.
+Foreign nationals may naturalize after living in Canada for at least three years after holding permanent residency status and showing written and oral proficiency in the English or French language.

 Canada is composed of several former British colonies whose residents were British subjects.
-After Confederation into a Dominion within the British Empire in 1867, Canada was granted more autonomy over time and gradually became independent from the United Kingdom.
+When Canada was granted Dominion status within the British Empire in 1867, Canada was granted more autonomy over time and gradually became independent from the United Kingdom.
 Although Canadian citizens have not been British subjects since 1977, they continue to hold favoured status when residing in the UK.
 As Commonwealth citizens, Canadians are eligible to vote in UK elections and serve in public office there.